Insights into the physics of neutron star interiors from pulsar glitches

-Observations of glitches of large frequency jump $\Delta \nu$ can be used to understand if the microscopically calculated pinning forces are enough to explain it.
-Within the assumption of circular motion described in the previous section, from \eqref{qser} we have that (ignoring the external torque that acts on much longer timescales)
+Observations of glitches of large frequency jump $\Delta \nu$ can be used to test theoretical estimates of the pinning strength.
+Within the assumption of circular motion described in Sec. \ref{circo}, from \eqref{qser} we have that (ignoring the external torque that acts on much longer timescales)